icfnext/harbor/README.md

 ### Harbor UI

-The UI layer of Harbor is default rendering of componentry focusing on the production of clean and semantic HTML and on reusability.
+The UI layer of Harbor exposes the default rendering of componentry focusing on the production of clean and semantic HTML and on reusability.
 Throughout the HTL implementations you will find many of the renderings split into various HTL includes and template calls making it easier to selectively override during extension.

-Used classes in the HTL adapt from the API layer with models exposed using the Sling Models resource type based instance lookup.
-This means that your projects implementations will be picked for usage without having to update the HTL in any way.
+Used classes in the HTL adapt from the API layer with models exposed using the [Sling Models resource type based instance lookup](https://sling.apache.org/documentation/bundles/models.html#associating-a-model-class-with-a-resource-type-since-130).
+This means that your project's implementations will be picked for usage without having to update the HTL in any way.

 Some of the classes and structures in the HTL are somewhat Bootstrap specific and as such if using another framework (or no framework) you may need to override more than you would if